PPPI/a-m/README.md

 # Aide-memoir
 This project represents the backend and model code for A-m.
+Please use the provided `setup.py` to install the package and dependencies.

 This can be used to train a model used for PR-Issue link prediction as:
 ```
 filename = 'data/google_guava.json'
 with open(filename) as f: